 How to become a property developer: 8 simple steps

 Wondering how to build a property portfolio?
-Read our bite-sized guide to get your property business on the path to success
+Read our bite-sized guide to get your property business idea on the path to success

 1. Develop a property development business plan

-2. Buy-to-let or buy and sell
+2. Buy-to-let or buy-to-sell

-Buy-to-let offers a more long-term strategy, and enables you to build up an extended property portfolio in order to supplement, or eventually replace, your current salary.
-Buy-to-let mortgages are readily available, but you need to bear in mind that HMRC views income generated from rented properties as a salary and therefore it’s treated like income tax.
-If your tax is classed as ‘higher rate’ you will be taxed 40% of any earnings.
+Buy-to-let offers a more long-term strategy, and enables you to build up an extended property portfolio in order to supplement – or eventually replace – your current salary.
+Buy-to-let mortgages are readily available, but you need to bear in mind that HMRC views income generated from rented properties as a salary, and therefore it’s treated like income tax.
+If your tax is classed as ‘higher rate’, you will be taxed 40% of any earnings.

 3. Always consider the rental yield and return-on-investment

 Rental yield is calculated by measuring annual rental income against the value of the property.
-10% is considered a good gross yield and this can increase dramatically with multiple occupants (student lets for instance).
-When selling properties you need to aim for a minimum of a 30% return on your capital.
+10% is considered a good gross yield, and this can increase dramatically with multiple occupants (student lets for instance).
+When selling properties, you need to aim for a minimum of a 30% return on your capital.